-The Sherry Cobbler was, for a long period of time, the most popular drink in the land.
-In its elementary form the Sherry Cobbler is simply sherry, a touch of sugar, ice, a fruit garnish and a straw.
+The Sherry Cobbler was, for a long period, the most popular drink in the land.
+In its elementary form, the Sherry Cobbler is simply sherry, a touch of sugar, ice, a fruit garnish and a straw.
 Most of these cobblers were made with drier sherries, like Fino or Amontillado.
-Soda fountains probably noticed this trend and created soda styled drinks like the Pedro Ximénez Phosphate but there were also drinks like the Madeira Phosphate and the Oporto Port Phosphate.
+Soda fountains probably noticed this trend and created soda styled drinks like the Pedro Ximenez Phosphate, but there were also drinks like the Madeira Phosphate and the Oporto Port Phosphate.

 PX style sherries often contain flavours of nuts, raisins, chocolate and brown sugar and even a touch of cola, making them very rich and flavourful—perfect for soda.

 The base for any soda is a flavour syrup, and this syrup was originally found in “Soda Fountain Beverages: A Practical Receipt Book” by George H. Dubelle (1917).

 Instructions: To make the PX Phosphate draw 6 oz of soda into an 8 oz glass and then add 2 oz of the PX syrup.
 Stir gently with a spoon.

 *If you don’t have PX Sherry available, you can use a Cream Sherry.